Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-Greg Downey received his Ph.D. in Anthropology from the University of Chicago in 1998.
-After working at Columbia University and the University of Notre Dame, he moved to Australia in 2006 to take a position at Macquarie University.
+Greg Downey received his Ph.D. in Anthropology from the University of Chicago (1998).
+After a Postdoctoral Fellowship in the Society of Fellows in the Humanities at Columbia University and working as an Assistant Professor at the University of Notre Dame, he moved to Australia in 2006 and joined Macquarie University.

 Greg’s first book, Learning Capoeira: Lessons in Cunning from an Afro-Brazilian Art (Oxford University Press, 2005), brought together an experience-centred, phenomenological analysis of the art of capoeira with research in psychology and the neurosciences about the effects of physical education on perception.
 He has also co-edited volumes, including The Encultured Brain: An Introduction to Neuroanthropology (MIT Press, 2012) with Daniel H. Lende, and Frontiers of Capital: Ethnographic Reflections on the New Economy (Duke University Press, 2006) with Melissa Fisher.